Jacqueline

 Cons

-• The cons are limited with this particular maker, you do have to get your amounts and timing together when first using it, but that is to be expected.
+• The cons are limited with this particular maker; you do have to get your amounts and timing together when first using it, but that is to be expected.

 Edgecraft 834 Pizzelle Pro Express Bake

-The Edgecraft 834 Pizzelle maker is a little over $40 on Amazon and is also perfect for making cannoli, as well as pizzelles, if you have a taste for those too.
+The Edgecraft 834 Pizzelle Maker is a little over $40 on Amazon and is also perfect for making cannoli as well as pizzelles, if you have a taste for those too.

 Pros

-• You mainly just have to be mindful of the amount of batter that you are putting on the press, it really only needs to be the size of a walnut, anything bigger and you’ll have to trim some or you’ll just have a mess on your hands.
+• You mainly just have to be mindful of the amount of batter that you are putting on the press; it really only needs to be the size of a walnut; anything bigger and you’ll have to trim some or you’ll just have a mess on your hands.

 Cons

-Dash Mini Pizzelle Maker Reviews – FAQs
+FAQs: Best Mini Pizzelle Maker

 Do you have to season the cooking surface prior to cooking?